26days until

 A Few Facts

-We're a large troop with over 100 Scouts, including over 24 first-year Scouts.
-We've been around for 60 years!
-Our Chartering organization is Los Altos United Methodist Church, who provides the facilities that we meet in.
-Average attendance at any one meeting is about 70 scouts and parents.
+We're a large troop of roughly 120 Scouts of all genders, including 24 first-year Scouts.
+We've been around for over 65 years!
+Our Chartering organization is American Legion Los Altos Post 558.
+Los Altos United Methodist Church provides the facilities that we meet in.
+Average attendance at any one meeting is about 70 scouts plus parents.
 Approximately 15% of our scouts achieve the rank of Eagle.

 Membership